 The path of the centreline of the vehicle shall follow line CC' as closely as possible throughout the entire test, from the approach to line AA' until the rear of the vehicle passes line BB'.
 The test shall be conducted without a trailer or semi-trailer.
-If a trailer is not readily separable from the towing vehicle the trailer shall be ignored when
+If a trailer is not readily separable from the towing vehicle the trailer shall be ignored when considering the crossing of line BB'.
+If the vehicle incorporates equipment such as a concrete mixer, a compressor, etc, this equipment shall not be in operation during the test.
+The test mass of the vehicle shall be according to the table of paragraph 2.2.1.

-Target conditions of category $M_2 > 3,500$ kg, $N_2$ :
+Target conditions of category $M_2 > 3500 \text{ kg}$, N_2 :

-When the reference point passes line BB', the engine speed $n{BB'}$ shall be between 70 per cent and 74 per cent of speed S, at which the engine develops its rated maximum power, and the vehicle speed shall be 35 km/h ± 5 km/h.
+When the reference point passes line BB', the engine speed $n{BB'}$ shall be between 70 per cent and 74 per cent of speed S, at which the engine develops its rated maximum power, and the vehicle speed shall be 35 km/h \pm 5 km/h.
 Between line AA' and line BB' a stable acceleration condition shall be ensured.